luolingchun/flask-openapi3/README.md

     </a>
 </p>

-> This branch is in development preview state.

 **Flask OpenAPI3** is a web API framework based on **Flask**.
 It uses **Pydantic** to verify data and automatic generation of interaction documentation.